 Unless you know an installer very well and personally, it's always safer to work with a company with at least one year's trading history behind it.
 For further peace of mind, you might want to ask to speak to one or two existing customers – most reputable solar panel installers will be absolutely fine about your doing that.

 You must also make sure that an installer you choose to work with is registered with MCS otherwise you won't benefit from the Feed In Tariffs or the Domestic Renewable Heat Incentive Scheme.

 Choosing an installer to fit your solar panels

-We work with partner solar panel firms across the UK which we've checked for MCS membership and for a suitable trading history.
-This is an important decision for any homeowner and it pays to know that someone has performed a thorough check on a potential supplier before you speak with them.
+We work with partner solar panel firms across the UK which we've checked for MCS membership and suitable trading history.
+This is an important decision for any homeowner, and it pays to know that someone has performed a thorough check on a potential supplier before you speak with them.

 We can put you in touch with 3 or 4 reputable local installers of solar panel systems.
 They'll provide you with a free no-obligation quote personalised to you and your home.
-Just fill on this form and we'll contact them on your behalf.
+Just fill in this form, and we'll contact them on your behalf.